alex2011576/Camagru/README.md

-# Camagru (work in progress)
+# Camagru
+Full-stack photo-gallery web application allowing users to make basic photo and video editing using a webcam and some predefined images (stickers).

+#Technologies used:

+1.Client-side: CSS, HTML, BootStrap, JavaScript Vanilla (Fetch API, FileReader API, FormData API, Media Capture and Streams API and Canvas API), 2.Server-side: PHP (Standard Library)

+#Functionality:

+-users are able to take pictures with a webcamera and upload images, -apply stickers to to the pictures (taken/uploaded) in a live preview, -see all uploaded pictures with description (posts) in a feed, -possibility to like, comment posts,
+-delete own posts, likes and comments, -subsribe/unsubscribe to notifications about new comments on own posts, -register, login, logout, recover/change password, change email, username, delete account etc. (with activation links and tokens for password reset being sent to email).

+#Security measures taken:

+-module for scalable and abstracted sanitization and validation of inputs to prevent XSS attacks, -PDO SQL bindings against SQL injections,
+-session regeneration to prevent Session Fixation.

+#Design:

+MVC (model - view - controller) approach was attempted.
+-root directory containes the VIEW part (witch some additional VIEW components in src/inc/ directory), -server-side CONTROLLER and MODEL are located in SRC and CONFIG foldrs.
+-most controller files are coupled to their VIEW counterparts.
+-additionaly, there are separate blocks dedicated for general usage by multiple pages.
+All of the general blocks are connected in bootstrap.php.
+-attempted to add scalability and abstraction by creation of a universal system for filtering, santitzation, validation and flushing of inputs and errors.

-Full-stack web application written in PHP on the back-end and Html, Css, Vanilla JavaScript and Bootstrap on the front-end.
+written in PHP on the back-end and Html, Css, Vanilla JavaScript and Bootstrap on the front-end.
 Based on MariaDB.
-Simple photo-gallery application allowing user to upload photos or take a webcam shot, apply stickers on pictures, leave comments and likes, handle basic profile settings etc.
+Simple photo-gallery application allowing user to make basic photo and video editing using a webcam and some predefined images (stickers).